The Most Dangerous Kind of Narcissist: Malignant Narcissist

 2. Set Strict Relationship Boundaries

-Tell them what you will do if they violate your boundaries.
+• what you will do if they violate your boundaries.

-• First, they may learn your trigger points and use them to trigger you whenever they want.
+• first, they may learn your trigger points and use them to trigger you whenever they want.

 Don’t give them access to your personal things, time, or space.

 Learn to say No to their unfair and needless requests.

-Train them to get used to your No by refusing them most of the time, even when they ask.
+Train them to get used to your “No” by refusing them most of the time; sometimes, even when they plead.

 3. Go No-Contact With Them